List of Canadian constitutional documents: Judicial interpretations

 Interpretation of the Canadian Constitution has been significantly affected by the decisions of courts, which have the power to determine the meaning of phrases and, in some cases, even read into it rules that are implied but not directly stated.
 Canada's Constitution is not limited to the interpretation that would have been used by the original drafters, unlike countries that use originalism to interpret their constitutions.
 The power of the courts to update the meaning of the Constitution to fit with changing times was first established in the Persons Case, which decided that the word "person" in the Constitution included women.
 The Persons Case referred to this principle as the "living tree doctrine".

 In spite of the living tree doctrine, for several decades Canadian courts mostly limited themselves to interpreting the Constitution for issues of jurisdiction.
 For example, courts determined that airports were within the power of the federal government even though the original drafters of the Constitution could not have conceived of an airport.
 After the introduction of the Constitution Act, 1982 and the Charter of Rights and Freedoms, Canadian courts became much more active in interpretation of Constitutional questions.
 One notable example is in the case of gay rights and section 15(1) of the Charter.
 Section 15(1) lists grounds against which people may not be discriminated by the government, and includes race, religion, sex, and others, but it does not limit itself to the listed grounds.
 Consequently, numerous provincial superior court cases, beginning with Halpern v.
 Canada (Attorney General) in Ontario, ruled that sexual orientation was an unwritten protected ground under section 15(1).

 Repealed constitutional documents

 Repealed before 1982

 There were a number of documents that are generally seen as constitutional but were repealed before the Canada Act came into effect.
 The Revised Statute of Canada 1970 contains a list of constitutional documents, which was drafted by the government although was not an official list like the schedule of the Constitution Act 1982 would be.
 That list contained the pre-1970 documents listed in the schedule of the Constitution Act 1982, plus the Royal Proclamation 1763 and the following documents.
 All of the following documents were either redundant with a later constitutional document, were repealed, or were spent after they served their one purpose.

-Repealed in 1982 by §52(2)
+Repealed in 1982

-There were six acts named as constitutional in §52(2) of the Constitution Act, 1982, but were repealed at the same time:
+There were six acts named as constitutional in section 52(2) of the Constitution Act, 1982, but were repealed at the same time: